Keyboard shortcuts

 Multiple Environments

-The EPU supports multiple environments per frame through texture array indexing:
+The EPU supports multiple environments per frame through internal texture-array slot indexing:

-• All outputs are stored in array layers indexed by env_id
+• All outputs are stored in array layers indexed by an internal resolved slot

 • No per-draw rebinding required